aheuss59/election-blog2/content/post/2024-10-24-blog-post-8-shocks-and-game-changing-events/index.md

 ## Electoral College Prediction

 This week, I again did not make major changes to my electoral college prediction model.
 538 has not updated it's polling averages from the ones I used last week, so those were held constant in this week's model as well.
-This week though, we were given access to estimated voter roll party identification, so I was able to use a more accurate value for party identification swing.
+We were given access to estimated voter roll party identification, so I was able to update my data to use a more accurate value for party identification swing.